Dates: 12th November - 16th November 2018 (5 days)

 MANDARORY: Students require Administrator / root access

 The training will be held at Novotel Clarke Quay (Singapore).
 The Novotel is located near Clarke Quay MRT (purple line) and near Fort Canning (downtown line) in Singapore.

 No special deal has been made with the hotel concerning rooms for the attendees.
 Attendees are free to choose whatever hotel is nearby.

 We offer the following rates for this training.
 The prices are in Singapore Dollars and include 7% GST.

 Early Bird (before 15th August)

 Registration closes 1st November

-The training ticket price include daily lunch, morning and afternoon coffee breaks, free soft drinks in the training room.
+The training ticket price include daily lunch, morning and afternoon coffee breaks.

 If you have further questions about this training please contact us by e-mail firstname.lastname@example.org.
 If you want to sign up for this training please do this via COSEINC, here.
 Please notice that signup and billing of the training is performed by COSEINC.
 Execution of the training however is done by Antid0te SG Pte.
 Ltd.

 If you are interested in this training, but want us to perform the training for your people at your office, want to feature our training at your conference or would just like to know if we provide the training again at a later time please contact us by e-mail email@example.com.